olimoz/mech-interp-reasoning/README.md

 The failure of LLM's to reason symbolically has become so crucial that addressing this problem is the 'reasoning' behind OpenAI's latest 'o1' family of models.
 Trained on 'Chain of thought', the approach is to internalise the self reflection which we all use to monitor our progress working through a problem, to then select the next logical step of the solution.
 Google's Deepmind has declared it is taking a comparable approach inspired by merging AlphaGo reinforcement learning with their Gemini LLM.
 Meanwhile, Prof Fei Fei Li of Stanford University has launched a startup to develop ['spatial reasoning'](https://youtu.be/vIXfYFB7aBI?si=yexKfruk0c-S59xg&t=1595), an attempt to use 2D learning to tackle the problems which 1D (next token prediction) language models, such as o1, cannot complete.

 Francois Chollet, who developed Keras for deep learning, now part of Google's Tensorflow, has proposed the ARC-AGI challenges as tests to highlight the difference between these modes of thought.
 He describes intelligence as 'what we do when we don't know what to do'.
-LLM's including OpenAI's latest o1-preview, score poorly on the tests, but give sufficient correct responses that we can use them to explore the boundary between LLM's correctly reasoned responses and their errors.
+LLM's still score poorly on the tests, but give sufficient correct responses that we can use them to explore the boundary between LLM's correctly reasoned responses and their errors.

 Let's view some examples of the puzzles which test this ability: